 US senators ask White House to probe ZTE work in Venezuela

-CARACAS: Two U.S. senators on Wednesday asked the Trump administration to investigate whether Chinese telecommunications company ZTE Corp violated U.S. sanctions by helping Venezuela set up a database that monitors the behavior of its citizens.
+CARACAS: Two US senators on Wednesday (Nov 28) asked the Trump administration to investigate whether Chinese telecommunications company ZTE Corp violated US sanctions by helping Venezuela set up a database that monitors the behavior of its citizens.

 The company, in which a Chinese state firm is the largest shareholder, is accused by many Western officials of helping China export surveillance tactics and equipment to authoritarian governments around the world.